Collaborative learning with Microsoft Office 365 tools

-Dr Isma Seetal, Dr Tara Draper and Dr Puva Arumugam recently organised a series of workshops about how collaborative learning and Microsoft Office 365 tools can enhance student learning.
+Dr Isma Seetal, Dr Tara Draper and Dr Puva Arumugam ran a series of workshops about how collaborative learning and Microsoft Office 365 tools can enhance student learning.
+We summarise some of the top points from their sessions.

-We define collaborative learning as goal-oriented group work where students work on joint activities, and in doing so, co-construct knowledge by sharing and negotiating ideas.
+Collaborative learning is defined as goal-oriented group work where students work on joint activities, and in doing so, co-construct knowledge by sharing and negotiating ideas.
 Interactions are at the heart of collaboration.
 As students collaborate, they not only interact with their peers and teachers but also with resources and interfaces through a range of activities.

 A well-structured collaboration can have a positive and significant impact on students’ satisfaction and support their individual learning, leading to better engagement and performance.
 It can also stimulate their openness to diversity by increasing their exposure to different viewpoints.

 Despite the educational benefits to collaborative work, students typically find working together difficult.
-We can support students through scaffolding of the collaborative activity and instructor guidance.
+As educators, we can support students through scaffolding of the collaborative activity and instructor guidance.

 Using online tools for collaborative learning has a positive influence on group interaction.
 It provides opportunities for students to get emotional support from group peers.
 It also facilitates teachers’ interaction with students, increasing opportunities to provide pedagogical guidance, help and technical support.